crustio/crust-wiki/docs/validator.md

 1. Conditions for slash

-- At the end of each Session (10 minutes), an examination will be performed to detect whether validators are offline.
+- At the end of each Session (1 hours), an examination will be performed to detect whether validators are offline.
 Once validators are found to be offline, the slash mechanism will be triggered to calculate the slashing amount;
 - Each time a block is generated, the packager (block author) of the block will be checked on double authoring.
 If it is detected that the packager attempted to generate two different blocks out of the same block height, a slash will be imposed on him.

 2. Consequence of slash